SoR Leadership Mentoring Scheme

 The Leadership Mentoring Scheme is designed to support members who wish to move into senior leadership roles.

-The scheme will facilitate a small cohort who will receive one to one mentoring from senior leaders within our profession.
+The scheme will facilitate a cohort of mentees who will receive one to one mentoring from senior leaders within our profession.

 Virtual